-Professional design costs for basic services or additional services may be eligible for reimbursement up to the fee schedule established by the Louisiana Office of Facility Planning and Control (see Figure 1 on next page).
+Professional design costs for basic services or additional services may be eligible for reimbursement up to the current fee schedule established by the Louisiana Office of Facility Planning and Control (see Figure 1 on the next page as an example).

-All design costs would be included under project costs and not included in the project delivery costs.
+All design costs would be included under project costs and not included in the activity delivery costs.

 Architectural/engineering fees, even those provided under either a fixed price contract or cost reimbursement contract, must be reasonable and justifiable.
-Sole justification that the fees are within the amount allowed by OCD is not adequate, and design contracts priced on the basis of a percentage of cost are prohibited.
+Sole justification that the fees are within the amount allowed by LOCD-DR is not adequate, and design contracts priced on the basis of a percentage of cost are prohibited.